 While October is dedicated to raising awareness about the disease, it is also intended to raise awareness for the importance of taking steps to plan for early detection.
 The National Breast Cancer Foundation is an excellent resource for providing information about the disease, and has a great section on their website dedicated to early detection planning.

-According BreastCancer.org, Breast Cancer is an uncontrolled growth of breast cells.
+According to BreastCancer.org, Breast Cancer is an uncontrolled growth of breast cells.
 The term Breast Cancer actually encompasses a variation of Breast Cancers including Ductal Carcinoma in Situ (DCIS), Invasive Ductal Carcinoma, Triple Negative Breast Cancer, Inflammatory Breast Cancer, Metastatic Breast Cancer, Medullary Carcinoma, Tubular Carcinoma, and Mucinous Carcinoma.
 The American Cancer Society recommends the following preventative measures:

 ● Women ages 40 to 44 should have the choice to start annual breast cancer screening with mammograms (x-rays of the breast) if they wish to do so.